 Shishir / Shita Ritu or Winter — winter (September–March) witnesses at times snowfall in the cold climes of India, but a pleasant welcome from the bugging extremes of humidity and heat.
 Festivals like Dhanteras, Diwali, Eid-al-Adha, Christmas, Hajj Festival, Guru Nanak Jayanti among others illuminate India’s diversity calendar.

-Holi — festival of color
+Holi — festival of colour

 Holi ushers the spring season on the day of full moon in the month of March.

-It is a social festival in which people from various regions and segments of the society join with fervor.
+It is a social festival in which people from various regions and segments of the society join with fervour.
 It signifies triumph of goodness (Prahlad) over arrogance (Hiranyakashyapa) and falsehood (Holika).
 Bonfires are lit to symbolize burning of Holika.